mediakular/gridcraft/README.md

 ## Spread the Love 🤗💻

 Sharing is appreciated.
+You've integrated GridCraft successfully in your project? - We would love to see it!
+Twitter it with mentioning [@grid_craft](https://twitter.com/grid_craft) or send us an email to gridcraft @ mediakular.com

-Share our website [https://gridcraft.mediakular.com](https://gridcraft.mediakular.com)
+Of course you can also share our website [https://gridcraft.mediakular.com](https://gridcraft.mediakular.com).

 ## API Documentation